NDBCK/Ansluta-Remote-Controller/README.md

 # Ansluta-Remote-Controller
-DIY remote controller for the Ikea Ansluta lights
+DIY remote controller for the Ikea Ansluta lights (the 2.4Ghz version)

 ##Intro